suejinkim20/data-matters-website-with-tinacms/README.md

 ## 🚧 local development

-- start dev server with real content as data source: `npm run start`
+- start development server with real content as data source: `npm run start`.

 ### test data

 some test data exists in `src/test/content`, and it is tracked along with the code. it should be upgraded as the ui demands.

-- generate new test content: `npm run generate`
+- generate new test content: `npm run generate`.
+  + pass `--- verbose` flag to dump the generated content to the console.
-- start dev server with test content as data source: `npm run start!`
+- start development server with test content as data source: `npm run start!`.

 # data massaging & the build process